Rape

 aggravated sexual assault.

-c).
-The timeline for the competition of recording of evidence is reduced from 30 days to 7
+c) The timeline for the completion of the recording of evidence is reduced from 30 days to 7 days under sub-section (1) of Section 35, and the trial under subsection (2) has been

 proposed to be completed within 30 days from the filing of the chargesheet, reducing

-the previous timeline of one year.
+The previous timeline was one year.

 Significant Provisions Proposed in the Bill and their Challenges:

-a).
-Punishment for Rape and Murder
+a) Punishment for Rape and Murder

-The bill proposes a provision for a death penalty for rape leading to the death of the victim or
+The bill proposes a provision for a death penalty for rape, leading to the death of the victim or

 discretion where the court may impose a life imprisonment or any other fixed prison term.
 The